Action News Investigation: There's a shortage of Sexual Assault Nurse Examiners

 She ended up at the Philadelphia Sexual Assault Response Center in Hunting Park, where almost all victims of sexual assault in the city are sent.

 "No one was coming to the waiting room to explain what was happening or why it was taking so long.
-The only reason I stayed there was because my friends were with me. "
+The only reason I stayed there was because my friends were with me," says the victim.

 The response center is designed to be a "centralized center" for victims.
 The Philadelphia Police Department's Special Victim's Unit is next door.